andydunstall/piko/docs/server/observability.md

 # Observability

 ## Logging
-This section describes logging in the Piko server and agent.
+This section describes logging in the Piko server.

 ### Output
 Piko uses structured logs, where logs are written to `stderr` formatted as